 Keeping a white horse looking white can be a challenge.
-Here are some tips to keep your white horse white, while still allowing them to live as horses.
+Below are our best tips to keep your white horse white, while still allowing them to live as horses.

-- To keep a gray or white horse clean while still letting them live normally, minimize their contact with the following:
+To keep a white or grey horse clean while, minimize their contact with the following:

 - freshly mowed, wet, or very lush grass

 If you are unable to provide a clean, sandy space to roll in the pasture, you can do the same with well-timed turnout in a clean area such as a roundpen or arena.
 After a ride, untack and allow your horse 5-10 minutes in the roundpen or arena before you turn them loose in their pasture.
-They’ll likely use the time to roll in the relatively clean footing of the arena rather than in fresh mud or grass.
+Because horses tend to roll after being untacked, they’ll likely use the time to roll in the relatively clean footing of the arena rather than in fresh mud or grass.

 Most horses will roll while sweaty and providing them after-exercise turnout in a clean space may prevent them from running to a mud puddle as soon as they are turned out.